apiltamang/tensorflow_rtp_materials/README.md

 [WEEK-8](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-8): Brief analysis of classical machine learning methods vs deep learning methods.

 [WEEK-9](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-9): We use LSTMs to model a sentiment analysis problem.
-The problem is that of modelling distribution of words (as opposed to characters in WEEK-7).
+This problem is that of modelling distribution of words (as opposed to characters in WEEK-7).
 Hypothetically, LSTMs should result in better accuracy for this problem than opposed to using a simple dense-layer for classification.
-We might/not see that, and work is in progress.
+I haven't done a direct comparison against dense-layer for that matter, but pointed to results in a different notebook for some comparison.